userfriendly/cbiguides/README.md

 This will pull all required vendor libraries into the `vendor` subfolder.

+### Setting up permissions

+Make sure that the cache and logs folders are writable by the web server.
+For example, on Linux one of the two following methods should work.
+These examples assume that your web server is running under a user account called `www-data` (change `www-data` to the correct user if this is different on your machine).

+1. Using ACL on a system that supports chmod +a

+    sudo chmod +a "www-data allow delete,write,append,file_inherit,directory_inherit" app/cache app/logs
+    sudo chmod +a "`whoami` allow delete,write,append,file_inherit,directory_inherit" app/cache app/logs

+2. Using ACL on a system that does not support chmod +a

+    sudo setfacl -R -m u:www-data:rwx -m u:`whoami`:rwx app/cache app/logs
+    sudo setfacl -dR -m u:www-data:rwx -m u:`whoami`:rwx app/cache app/logs

 ### Install public assets to web directory

     php app/console assets:install web --symlink